rainawan/BruinDictionary/README.md

   ```
   cd BruinDictionary
   ```
-2. Add environment variables as .env.local in root:
+2. Add environment variables as `.env.local` in root:
   ```
   VITE_FIREBASE_KEY='your firebase key'
   VITE_FIREBASE_APP_ID='your firebase app id'
   ```
-3. In terminal, run the following commands:
+3. In terminal, run the following commands to start project:
   ```
   yarn install
   ```